NeuroJSON/jsonlab/README.txt

                           in the UBJSON input data.
-B - Big-Endian format for integers (as required in the UBJSON specification); L - input integer fields are in Little-Endian order.
+B - Big-Endian format for integers (as required in the UBJSON specification); L - input integer fields are in Little-Endian order. opt.NameIsString [0|1]: for UBJSON Specification Draft 8 or earlier versions (JSONLab 1.0 final or earlier), the "name" tag is treated as a string.
+To load these UBJSON data, you need to manually set this flag to 1.

   output:
        dat: a cell array, where {...} blocks are converted into cell arrays,